99230040854/DF_lab/EX.No-9 - PROCESS_EXPLORER .md

-       # Ex.No: 9 – Using Process Explorer to Identify Suspicious Processes
+## 🕵️ Ex.No.9: Analyzing Suspicious Processes with Process Explorer 🖥️

 **Overview**
 **Process Explorer** is a powerful Windows tool that provides detailed insights into running processes.
-It helps monitor system activity, troubleshoot issues, and detect potentially malicious or unusual processes.
+It helps monitor system activity, troubleshoot issues, and detect potentially malicious or unusual processes. 🔍

 ---